Iron-deficiency anemia: Epidemiology

 Deaths due to iron-deficiency anaemia per million persons in 2012:

 Disability-adjusted life year for iron-deficiency anemia per 100,000 inhabitants in 2004:

 A moderate degree of iron-deficiency anemia affects approximately 610 million people worldwide or 8.8% of the population.
 It is slightly more common in females (9.9%) than males (7.8%).
 Up to 15% of children ages 1–3 years have iron deficiency anemia.
 Mild iron deficiency anemia affects another 375 million.
 Iron deficiency affects up to 52% of pregnant women worldwide.

 The prevalence of iron deficiency as a cause of anemia varies among countries; in the groups in which anemia is most common, including young children and a subset of non-pregnant women, iron deficiency accounts for a fraction of anemia cases in these groups (25% and 37%, respectively).
 Iron deficiency is common in pregnant women.

 Within the United States, iron-deficiency anemia affects about 2% of adult males, 10.5% of White women, and 20% of African-American and Mexican-American women.
 A study in 2024 suggests that nearly 1 in 3 Americans may have undiagnosed iron deficiency, which can cause fatigue, brain fog, and concentration problems.
-The analysis of data from over 8,000 U.S. adults found that 14% had low iron levels, known as absolute iron deficiency, while 15% had normal iron levels but their bodies couldn't effectively use the mineral, a condition called functional iron deficiency.
+The analysis of data from over 8,000 U.S. adults found that 14% had low iron levels, known as absolute iron deficiency; 15% had normal iron levels but their bodies couldn't effectively use the mineral, a condition called functional iron deficiency.

 A map provides a country-by-country listing of what nutrients are fortified into specified foods.
-Some of the Sub-Saharan countries shown in the deaths from iron-deficiency anemia map from 2012 are as of 2018 fortifying foods with iron.
+Some of the Sub-Saharan countries shown in the deaths from iron-deficiency anemia map from 2012 are, as of 2018, fortifying foods with iron.